In this section

 Motto and Values

 Friends of Forest Hill

 History and Ethos

-When Forest Hill Comprehensive School opened in September 1956, it was a flagship of the London Country Council’s new policy of building comprehensive schools that aimed to break down the previous national policy of selecting children, largely on 11-plus results, to attend grammar, technical or secondary modern schools.
+When Forest Hill Comprehensive School opened in September 1956, it was a flagship of the London County Council’s new policy of building comprehensive schools that aimed to break down the previous national policy of selecting children, largely on 11+ results, to attend grammar, technical or secondary modern schools.

 The first headteacher was Alexander E. Howard, who was a leading national figure in technical education and who brought exciting educational ideas and practices to the school with the aim of brightening the future of secondary education for boys.

-“It is our priority that your son feels safe, known and valued at Forest Hill School.
-Our core values and motto, ‘Aspiring to Excellence Together’, set the tone for all aspects of the school and your son will succeed not only academically but in all aspects of the school.”
-Mr Sullivan, Headteacher
+“It is our priority that students feel safe, known and valued at Forest Hill School.
+Our core values and motto, ‘Aspiring to Excellence Together’, set the tone for all aspects of the school and your son will succeed not only academically but in all aspects of the school.” – Mr Sullivan, Headteacher